ericboszin/cicd-microservices-app/README.md

    ```
    kubectl apply -f service-sa-web-app-lb.yaml
    ```
-6. Run the webapp load balancer service and identify the URL via `minikube service wsa-web-app-lb --url`
+6. Run the webapp load balancer service and identify the URL via `minikube service sa-web-app-lb --url`
 7. Navigate to `sa-frontend` and modify `src/App.js` on line 23 by replacing the URL in the `fetch(...)` with the URL from step 7
 8. Rebuild and deploy the frontend
    > In `sa-frontend`